cisco-sso/kdf/content/_index.md

 ---
-title: What Is the KDF?
-weight: 10
-disableToc: false
+title: Concepts
 type: index
 ---

+## What is the KDF?

-The Kubernetes Development Framework (KDF) is a set of *patterns*, *tools*, and *deployment packages*.
+The Kubernetes Development Framework (KDF) is a lightweight set of *patterns*, *tools*, and *deployment packages*.
 It is not a platform.
 It is a toolkit and a way of doing things.

+## How will it help?

 **New users** of Kubernetes may use the KDF to quickly create a cluster with basic services (e.g. logging, monitoring, HTTPS ingress, LetsEncrypt SSL certs)